Justin Hartley Gets Surprising Advice From His ‘This Is Us’ Mom As He Takes Over Ellen DeGeneres’ Talk Show

 “Justin Hartley is hosting my show today!
 This was only the monologue, and I’m already crying!” the talk show star wrote.

-Justin Hartley has made several appearances on The Ellen DeGeneres Show, but he has now he has proven that he can host the show without missing a beat.
+Justin Hartley has made several appearances on The Ellen DeGeneres Show, but he has now proven that he can host the show without missing a beat.
 Maybe that should be confused Kevin Pearson’s next gig.

 This Is Us airs Tuesdays at 9 p.m. on NBC.